mcwebdev/mcwebdev/README.md

 ## Hi there 👋

-2025 has been very productive, I have built 4 fullstack Angular cloud-based applications, and created a new three.js animation component library for Angular.
+2025 has been an exceptionally productive year: I developed four full-stack, cloud-based Angular applications, created a new Three.js animation component library for Angular, and provided consultancy services to one of the largest companies in the Telecommunications and Mass Media sector.
+If you’re looking to accelerate your engineering projects, streamline development, or bring cutting-edge web experiences to life, I can help turn your vision into reality—let’s build something remarkable together.

 ### 📊 GitHub Stats